Bahiyyih Nakhjavani

 Bahiyyih Nakhjavani is an Iranian writer who grew up in Uganda in the 1960s.
 She was educated at Dr Williams School, Dolgellau, United Kingdom and the United States.
 She taught European and American literature in Belgium, and later moved to France, where she teaches.

 In 2007, Bahiyyih Nakhjavani received the honorary doctorate Doctorats Honoris Causa from the University of Liège.
 Her books have been translated into many languages.

 Life

-She was born in 1948.
-Bahiyyih Nakhjavani was born in Iran, grew up in Uganda and was educated in Britain.
+Bahiyyih Nakhjavani was born in Iran, grew up in Uganda, and received education in Britain.
 She earned a PhD at the University of Massachusetts at Amherst in 1978.

 Family

 Although originally from Nakhchivan, her father Ali Nakhjavani was born in 1919 in Baku, the capital of the Azerbaijan Democratic Republic.
 Ali Nakhchivani, whose mother was Palestinian, moved to Palestine after the death of his father, and after growing up there, he went to Uganda in 1951 to spread the Bahá'í Faith.
 Ali Nakhjavani's father, Ali Akbar Nakhcivani, was from Ordubad, Nakhchivan district of Azerbaijan.